Get The Hell Out of Dodge

 Spread and Usage

-The later generations had turned the catchphrase into an idiom, using it to indicate the right time to just get the fuck out of some place.
+The later generations had turned the catchphrase into an idiom, using it to indicate the right time to just get the hell out of some place.

 It had spread all across America in the late 1900’s and had turned into a cultural heritage of that generation.